xpring-eng/sidechain-launch-kit/README.md

 ### Environment variables

 The python scripts need to know the locations of two files and one directory.
-These can be specified either through command line arguments or by setting environment variables.
+These can be specified through command line arguments, by adding variables in the `.env` file, or by setting environment variables.

 1. The location of the rippled executable used for main chain servers.
-Either set the environment variable `RIPPLED_MAINCHAIN_EXE` or use the command line switch `--exe_mainchain`.
+Either set the environment variable `RIPPLED_MAINCHAIN_EXE` (in your system or in the `.env` file) or use the command line switch `--exe_mainchain`.
 Until a new RPC is integrated into the main branch (this will happen very soon), use the code built from the sidechain branch as the main chain exe.
 2. The location of the rippled executable used for side chain servers.
-Either set the environment variable `RIPPLED_SIDECHAIN_EXE` or use the command line switch `--exe_sidechain`.
+Either set the environment variable `RIPPLED_SIDECHAIN_EXE` (in your system or in the `.env` file) or use the command line switch `--exe_sidechain`.
 This should be the rippled executable built from the sidechain branch.
 3. The location of the directory that has the rippled configuration files.
-   Either set the environment variable `RIPPLED_SIDECHAIN_CFG_DIR` or use the command line switch `--cfgs_dir`.
+   Either set the environment variable `RIPPLED_SIDECHAIN_CFG_DIR` (in your system or in the `.env` file) or use the command line switch `--cfgs_dir`.
    The configuration files do not exist yet.
 There is a script to create these for you.
 For now, just choose a location  where the files should live and make sure that directory exists.
+4. The number of federators to have in the sidechain.
+This must be a number between 1 and 8.
+Either set the environment variable `NUM_FEDERATORS` (in your system or in the `.env` file) or use the command line switch `--num_federators`.
+The script that creates the config files uses this number to create the right config files for that number of federators.

-Setting environment variables can be very convient.
+Setting environment variables can be very convenient.
 For example, a small script can be sourced to set these environment variables when working with side chains.